Application Periods & Deadlines

 you must resubmit transcripts and applications each application period.

-with a minimum 2.5 GPA before you can enroll in RN courses.
-We strongly recommend
+Algebra must be completed with a minimum 2.5 GPA before you can apply to the RN program.

 - We highly recommend that basic science courses (microbiology, anatomy, and physiology)